Emil Hedvall

-Emil Hedvall (born 9 June 1983) is a retired Swedish footballer who plays as a goalkeeper.
+Emil Hedvall (born 9 June 1983) is a Swedish retired footballer who plays as a goalkeeper.

 He holds the record of most consecutives games on the bench in Allsvenskan without getting any playing time.
 After 119 straight games on the bench he finally got to start for Gefle IF in the first round of the 2013 Allsvenskan when Mattias Hugosson was out with a fever.
 He has also played for IK Brage, Forssa BK, Gagnefs IF, Gestrike-Hammarby IF and Söderhamns FF.

 In August 2017, Hedvall signed as an emergency back-up for Östersunds FK.